jlpainter/system-admin/README.md

-# system-admin
+# System Adminitration
-Notes and tips on system administration
+Keeping track of notes and tips on hard to find details for some less common system configurations.